kovidgoyal/kitty/docs/kittens/transfer.rst

 .. note::
    This kitten (which practically means kitty) must be installed on the other machine as well.
 If that is not possible you can use the :doc:`remote_file` kitten instead.
-Or write your own script to use the underlying file transfer protocol.
+Or write your own script to use the underlying :doc:`file transfer protocol </file-transfer-protocol>`.

 .. versionadded:: 0.24.0